 Delta Lake provides ACID transaction guarantees between reads and writes.
 This means that:

-- Multiple writers, even if they are across multiple clusters, can simultaneously modify a table and see a consistent snapshot view of the table and there will be a serial order for these writes.
+- Multiple writers across multiple clusters can simultaneously modify a table partition and see a consistent snapshot view of the table and there will be a serial order for these writes.

-- Readers will continue to see the consistent snapshot view of the table that the Spark job started with, even when the table is modified during the job.
+- Readers continue to see a consistent snapshot view of the table that the Databricks job started with, even when a table is modified during a job.